vectordotdev/timber-elixir/README.md

 2. Log a struct (recommended)

   Defining structs for your important events just feels oh so good :) It creates a strong contract with down stream consumers and gives you compile time guarantees.
-It makes a statement that this event means something and that it can relied upon.

   ```elixir
   def PaymentRejectedEvent do